 You undertake the grant activity as set out in your grant agreement.
-We manage the grant by working with you, monitoring your progress, ongoing reporting and compliance and making payments.
+We manage the grant by working with you, monitoring your progress and making payments.

-Evaluation of the AISRF Collaborative Research Projects Round 14
+Evaluation of the AISRF: Collaborative Research Projects Round 15

-We evaluate the specific grant activity and AISRF as a whole.
+We evaluate the specific grant activity and the AISRF as a whole.
 We base this on information you provide to us and that we collect from various sources.